 Georgian Poole

-Poole has a splendid heritage of Georgian mansions which can be seen in and around Poole’s Old Town.
-These were largely the product of the wealth created by the Newfoundland trade.
-Poole ships sailed to Newfoundland where salt cod was loaded and taken to Spain, Portugal and Italy.
-Back from these countries came valuable goods such as olive oil, wine and salt.
+Poole has a splendid heritage of Georgian mansions, which can be seen in and around Poole’s Old Town.
+These were largely the products of the wealth created by the Newfoundland trade.
+Poole ships sailed to Newfoundland, where salt cod was loaded and taken to Spain, Portugal, and Italy.
+Back from these countries came valuable goods such as olive oil, wine, and salt.

 Victorian Poole

-The end of the Napoleonic Wars was the beginning of the end for the Newfoundland trade.
+The end of the Napoleonic Wars was the beginning of the end of the Newfoundland trade.
 The 19th century was a period of decline and political bickering.
-Gradually the town regained its prosperity.
-Trade and industry increased and residential suburbs spread beyond the Old Town.
+Gradually, the town regained its prosperity.
+Trade and industry increased, and residential suburbs spread beyond the Old Town.

 20th Century